Tommy Boy: Cast

+Production

+In March 1994, it was reported that Saturday Night Live cast member Chris Farley had accepted a pay-or-play deal from Paramount Pictures to star in Billy the Third from screenwriters Bonnie and Terry Turner with Lorne Michaels set to produce.

+Release

+Home media

+Tommy Boy premiered on VHS and LaserDisc on October 10, 1995.

 Reception

 Box office

 Tommy Boy opened on March 31, 1995, and grossed $8 million in its opening weekend, finishing first at the box office.
 The film had a total box office gross of $32.7 million.

 Critical reception

 Tommy Boy received mixed reviews from critics upon its release.
-Rotten Tomatoes gave the film a 42% approval rating, based on 43 reviews, with an average rating of 5.22/10.
+Rotten Tomatoes gives the film a 41% approval rating, based on 49 reviews, with an average rating of 5.2/10.
 The website's critical consensus reads, "Though it benefits from the comic charms of its two leads, Tommy Boy too often feels like a familiar sketch stretched thin."
 On Metacritic, the film has a score of 46 out of 100, based on reviews from 20 critics, indicating "Mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Kevin Thomas of the Los Angeles Times gave the film a positive review, calling it "sweet natured" and a "good belly laugh of a movie".
 Brian Webster of the Online Film Critics Society also received the film positively, saying that the film would please Farley fans.
 Dan Marcucci and Nancy Serougi of the Broomfield Enterprise said the film was "Farley at his best", and Scott Weinberg of DVDTalk.com said that it was "pretty damn funny".
 In the 2015 film I Am Chris Farley, many of his fellow SNL peers praised Farley's performance; Dan Aykroyd stated that the movie showcased Farley's quality and range as an actor, while Jay Mohr noted that audiences were able to see Farley's sensitive and vulnerable side.

 Among the negative reviews, Chicago Sun-Times film critic Roger Ebert only gave the film one star out of four, writing that: "Tommy Boy is one of those movies that plays like an explosion down at the screenplay factory.
 You can almost picture a bewildered office boy, his face smudged with soot, wandering through the ruins and rescuing pages at random.
 Too bad they didn't mail them to the insurance company instead of filming them."
 The film is on Ebert's "Most Hated" list.
 Caryn James of The New York Times wrote that the film was "the very poor cousin of a dopey Jim Carrey movie".
 Owen Gleiberman graded the film a "C" on an A+ to F scale, and Ken Hanke of Mountain Xpress said that it was a "Passably funny star vehicle.
 Nothing great."

 Bo Derek was nominated for a Razzie Award for Worst Supporting Actress.